-- (a) on a road; or - (b) for seasonal work during the year beginning on the day the licence is granted.
+- on a road: or (a) - for seasonal work during the year beginning on the day (b) the licence is granted.

-41. Vehicle use to be in accordance with licence
+Vehicle use to be in accordance with licence 41.

 A person must not use, or permit an employee of the person to use, a heavy vehicle the subject of a licence in breach of a condition imposed on the use of the vehicle.